-- Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support.
+- Responding to unauthorized absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support.

-12. Looked-After and Previously Looked-After Children
+12. Children Looked-After and Children Previously Looked-After

-The school will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
+The school will ensure that staff have the skills, knowledge and understanding to keep children looked-after and previously children looked-after safe.